muellerjohannes/muellerjohannes.github.io/_pages/research.md

 **Publications**

-* Johannes Müller, Guido Montúfar (ICLR 2022):
+* Johannes Müller, Guido Montúfar:
-**The Geometry of Memoryless Stochastic Policy Optimization in Infinite-Horizon POMDPs**, [fulltext available](https://arxiv.org/abs/2110.07409)
+**The Geometry of Memoryless Stochastic Policy Optimization in Infinite-Horizon POMDPs**, to appear at the Tenth International Conference on Learning Representations (ICLR 2022), [fulltext available](https://arxiv.org/abs/2110.07409)

 **Preprints**